MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-known-issues.md

 - Updating the [showInAddressList](/graph/api/resources/user#properties) property on the user object will also update the hide recipients from address lists setting in Microsoft Exchange Online.

-- The [hide recipients from address lists](/exchange/address-books/address-lists/manage-address-lists#hide-recipients-from-address-lists) setting, if configured to differ from the [showInAddressList](/graph/api/resources/user#properties) property, will take precedence in determining address list visibility.
+- The [hide recipients from address lists](/exchange/address-books/address-lists/manage-address-lists#hide-recipients-from-address-lists) setting, if configured to differ from the [showInAddressList](/graph/api/resources/user#properties) property, takes precedence in determining address list visibility.

-- If the [hide recipients](/exchange/address-books/address-lists/manage-address-lists#hide-recipients-from-address-lists) setting is not configurable in [Exchange admin center](/exchange/address-books/address-lists/manage-address-lists#use-the-new-eac-to-hide-recipients-from-address-lists) due to user type Guest, it may be configured in PowerShell using the [HiddenFromAddressListsEnabled](/powershell/module/exchange/set-mailuser#-hiddenfromaddresslistsenabled) property.
+- If the [hide recipients](/exchange/address-books/address-lists/manage-address-lists#hide-recipients-from-address-lists) setting isn't configurable in [Exchange admin center](/exchange/address-books/address-lists/manage-address-lists#use-the-new-eac-to-hide-recipients-from-address-lists) due to user type Guest, it can be configured in PowerShell using the [HiddenFromAddressListsEnabled](/powershell/module/exchange/set-mailuser#-hiddenfromaddresslistsenabled) property.

-- For more information see, [Add guests to the global address list](/microsoft-365/solutions/per-group-guest-access#add-guests-to-the-global-address-list).
+- For more information, see [Add guests to the global address list](/microsoft-365/solutions/per-group-guest-access#add-guests-to-the-global-address-list).

 ## Global address list managed using cross-tenant synchronization